brianhouse/art_and_code/NEXT.md

 - more background about what emergence is and the possibilities

+make the seek etc work with "cursor" or something

 ### interface

 fill bucket using pixels

-is this before or after time? maybe before

 pMouse

 agents

-buttons that show if they are selected
+buttons that show if they are selected (in example)

 drippy brush using agents (if after emergence)